mikwielgus/topola/INSTALL.md

 #### Autorouting example

 As an example, running the following commands will autoroute a KiCad project of a simple THT diode bridge rectifier:

 ```
 cd tests/single_layer/data/tht_diode_bridge_rectifier/
-topola tht_diode_bridge_rectifier.dsn tht_diode_bridge_rectifier.ses
+topola tht_diode_bridge_rectifier.dsn
 ```

+By default, the output filename is the input filename with extension changed to `ses`: `tht_diode_bridge_rectifier.ses`.

 ##### Viewing the results